 Although health insurance might cover dental implants close to 100% right away, you should be aware of several possible caveats associated with this option.
 Go into the process with the correct expectations.

-- Medical insurance may cover dental implants in rare circumstances: when medically necessary(services appropriate to the evaluation and treatment of a disease, condition, illness, or injury).
+- Medical insurance may pay for tooth implant procedures in rare circumstances: when medically necessary(services appropriate to the evaluation and treatment of a disease, condition, illness, or injury).

 - Because coverage approval is so uncommon, your healthcare plan may not publish a list of in-network prosthodontists or have a negotiated Allowed Amount (see below for details).